hamishwillee/hamishwillee.github.io/_posts/2014-06-09-public-drafts-in-jekyll.markdown

 # Introduction

 Drafts are posts that aren't yet ready to be published.
-Jekyll's does not generate pages for draft posts by default, but instead provides a special build option to preview drafts.
+Jekyll's does not generate pages for draft posts by default, but instead provides a special preview build option.

 In many cases draft posts are not *confidential*, the author simple doesn't wish to distract readers with incomplete ideas.
 It is therefore reasonable that drafts posts are generated in the site HTML, as long as they aren't obtrusive.

 This post explains one approach for creating *public drafts*.
 The approach has the following benefits over Jekyll's [official support for drafts](#Standard Jekyll process for creating drafts):

-* Drafts can be previewed and shared with reviewers on the live site - there is no need for a separate build
+* Drafts can be previewed and shared with reviewers on the live site - there is no need for a separate build.
 * Published draft files do not need to be renamed or moved - you just need to remove the draft variable and add the current date variable.
 * Bloggers using Github's inbuilt Jekyll publishing do not need a copy of Jekyll to preview posts.